Vivian Stannett: World War II

 In 1936, Vivian enrolled in London Polytechnic to study chemistry and graduated with a B.S. in 1939.
-Afterwards, from 1939-1947, he worked for the British government at a cellulose-acetate film plant of the British Celansese Corporation whose products had military applications such as gas masks.
+Afterwards, from 1939 to 1947, he worked for the British government at a cellulose-acetate film plant of the British Celansese Corporation whose products had military applications such as gas masks.
 In 1941, he was moved to Woolwich Arsenal where he worked on detonator inspection and research at the army laboratories.
 The arsenal lab was damaged by bombs and eventually destroyed by a V-2 rocket; Vivian was transferred to Liverpool, the site of a large ordnance plant and laboratories.

 On May 30, 1946, Vivian married Flora Susanne Sulzbacher of Nuremberg, Germany who graduated with a degree in textile chemistry from Queen's University in Belfast, Northern Ireland.

 Professional life

 After World War II, Vivian began his graduate studies in 1947 under Professor Herman Francis Mark at the Polytechnic Institute in Brooklyn (now Polytechnic Institute of New York University).
 Three years later, in 1950, he received his Ph.D. in physical chemistry.

 In 1951, Vivian became a research associate at the Mellon Institute of Industrial Research (now Carnegie Mellon University) in Pittsburgh, Pennsylvania and accepted a position as a research chemist at Koppers.
 His United States citizenship was granted in 1957.

 In 1952, Vivian accepted a position at the College of Forestry in Syracuse, New York as an assistant professor in forest chemistry.
 In 1957, he became a full professor.
 In 1958, during a sabbatical, he partnered with Professors Adolphe Chapiro and Michel Magat at the University of Paris who worked in the field radiation grafting and radiation chemistry of polymers.

 In 1961, Vivian was appointed to associate director of the Camille-Dreyfus Laboratory for Polymer Research, established by a grant from the Camille and Henry Dreyfus Foundation, at the Research Triangle Institute in North Carolina.
 There, he became an adjunct professor of chemistry at Duke University and North Carolina State University.
 In 1967 he became a full-time professor in the department of chemical engineering at NCSU and later became named Camille Dreyfus Professor.
-Vivian served as vice provost and dean of NCSU's graduate school from 1975-1982 and helped establish the nation's first doctoral program in textile chemistry.
-From 1982-1984 he worked in London as liaison scientist for the Office of Naval Research, Europe.
+Vivian served as vice provost and dean of NCSU's graduate school from 1975 to 1982 and helped establish the nation's first doctoral program in textile chemistry.
+From 1982 to 1984 he worked in London as liaison scientist for the Office of Naval Research, Europe.
 He retired in 1988 upon reaching the mandatory retirement age of 70 but worked part-time at the Research Triangle Institute and continued to work with graduate students until 1992.